Lexington Flying Club Newsletter

 Library section on club website tab labeled Members Area

 The larger size fuel tanks (53 gal useable) in this bird are both a blessing and a curse.
 With just one or two on board, the extra range is a terrific bonus.
 But if you want to carry three or four folks, it is a problem.
 Fortunately, you can fill to the bottom of the filler necks in the tanks and only have 35 gallons useable on board (17.5 gal useable in each tank).
 Now you can fill to the “tabs” and elect to add , say, 2.5 gallons more per side for a total of 40 gallons available.
 Of course you’ll have to do this yourself or instruct/monitor the fuel guy attentively !

 Check out our Facebook Page !

 With the help of SteveW and JohnO and others, the LFC now has an active Facebook page.
-One of the latest postings shows several pictures taken at the Spring Wash/Wax event.
 Check it out !